 Figure 5.
 Rabi curves at ZF with excitation pulses along z (a) and x (b) axes applied to an XA spin system.
 The horizontal dashed line represents the signal integral of the sudden drop ZF experiment.
 The time domain signal was computed by propagating the density matrix under the effect of the Hamiltonian for a total time of 5 s (parameter t{aq}), discretized into 4096 points (parameter K), and corresponding to time intervals dt of 1.2207 ms (parameter τ_D).
 A monoexponential apodization function was applied to the time domain signal, with a coherence time constant T_2 of 1 s.
-The apodized time domain signal was Fourier transformed with a zero-filling to 65 536 points.
+The apodized time domain signal was Fourier transformed with zero-filling to 65 536 points.
 The frequency domain signal was then integrated from 138 to 142 Hz.
 The Rabi curve represents the integral compared with the excitation pulse length.
-The picotesla unit (pT) CEC should be recalculated.

-field along the x axis during detection (that is, performing ULF detection) splits the J lines.
+Increasing the number of A spins increases the number of spectral components in the spectrum.
+A known result of ZULF NMR appears in this simulation: for odd numbers of n, the ZF spectrum features lines at integer multiples of the J coupling $k \cdot J{AX}$ with $k \in [[1; (n+1)/2]]$, while for even numbers of n, it features lines at half-integer multiples of the J coupling $k \cdot J{AX}/2$ with $k \in [[1; n/2]]$.
+Adding a 0.5 μ T bias field along the x axis during detection (that is, performing ULF detection) splits the J lines.
 The higher the multiple of the J line, the greater the number of splittings.
-Note that the intensity of NMR signals at high field increases upon ${5}$ adding more equivalent spins to the spin system.
-The analysis of Fig. 6 shows that this logic does not apply to the

-- J lines for the ZULF case, where the spectrum completely changes upon changing of spin topology.
-For example, note that the amplitude of the J line for the XA system have the 10 same intensity as the J line for the XA2 system (appearing at - $3/2 \cdot J{AX}$ frequency).
-Likewise, the two J lines for the XA3 system has the same total intensity as the two J lines for the XA4 system.
-An empirical law of conservation of the total spectral intensity for the J lines can be deduced by looking at - 15 Fig. 6: indeed, the total intensity of all J lines is the same for any XA_n system, assuming equal sample volume, prepolarization, etc. On the other hand, the intensity of low-frequency peaks shown in Fig. 6 is proportional to the total number of spins in the spin system, like in high-field NMR.
-This is of 20 course expected as these signals are associated with the pre- - cession of total magnetization around residual ULF field, and total magnetization is proportional to the number of spins.
+Note that the intensity of NMR signals at high field increases upon adding more equivalent spins to the spin system.
+The analysis of Fig. 6 shows that this logic does not apply to the J lines for the ZULF case, where the spectrum completely changes upon changes in the spin topology.
+For example, note that the amplitude of the J line for the XA system has the same intensity as the J line for the XA2 system (appearing at $3/2 \cdot J{AX}$ frequency).
+Likewise, the two J lines for the XA_3 system have the same total intensity as the two J lines for the XA_4 system.
+An empirical law of conservation of the total spectral intensity for the J lines can be deduced by looking at Fig. 6: indeed, the total intensity of all J lines is the same for any XA_n system, assuming equal sample volume, prepolarization, etc. On the other hand, the intensity of low-frequency peaks shown in Fig. 6 is proportional to the total number of spins in the spin system, like in high-field NMR.
+This is of course expected as these signals are associated with the precession of total magnetization around residual ULF field, and total magnetization is proportional to the number of spins.